ucloud/uai-sdk/examples/tensorflow/inference/crnn_chinese/README.md

 2. execute(self, data, batch_size) which will do the inference.
 The django server will invoke ocrModel->execute when it receives requests.
 It will buffer requests into a array named 'data' when possible.
 In execute(), it will call the crnnPredictor to format the images and do the inference call.
 You can refer to inference\_multi/crnn\_multi\_infer.py for more details.
 At last, execute() formats result into list object.
 (You can format it into json also)

 ### 4.3 Preparing model
 You can use the model you trained on UAI Train Platform.
-Please following the example in examples/tensorflow/train/crnn_chinese/code_multi/.(The multi-gpu version)
+Please following the example in examples/tensorflow/train/crnn_chinese/code_multi/.(The multi-gpu version) You should also convert the .ckpt model into .pb model according to [Generating .pb file](#generating-pb-file)

 ### 4.4 Preparing directory
 We put all these files into one directory: